-The Darlington & Thornwood Class of ‘68 celebrated their 50th reunion during Alumni Weekend this year.
-Class Agents Cathy O’Neill Dollar, Jim Moore and David Muschamp worked hard on planning a party that included a fun night of dancing and a live band.
+The Darlington and Thornwood Classes of 1968 celebrated their 50th reunion during Alumni Weekend last year.
+Class Agents Cathy (O’Neill) Dollar, Jim Moore and David Muschamp worked hard to plann a party that included a fun night of dancing and a live band.

 David Muschamp ('68) shares his thoughts on Alumni Weekend and the Class of ‘68 50th reunion: